haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Shop UI.md

 # Other todos
 - Update info view
 - End shopping
-- Apply effects when shopping ends (like increased health from new items)
 - Notifications for when the user does something weird

 # Architecture brainstorming